11 Best FREE Embroidery Software for Digitizing & Editing

 Best Free Embroidery Software

-I’ll start with the programs that offer the most functionality but are more difficult to learn and move on to easier-to-use software that fulfills a smaller niche, such as thumbnails, basic editors, and embroidery file format converters.
+Below, I’ll provide all the options, starting with the programs that offer the most functionality–but are more difficult to learn–and move on to easier-to-use programs that fulfill a smaller niche, such as thumbnails, basic editors, and embroidery file format converters.

 After that, I’ve summarized programs with free trials, which is what I recommend if you seriously want to learn embroidery digitizing.
 (Or, if you want to digitize a few images and never digitize again.)

-Lastly, if you don’t have a PC or Mac computer, there are many free embroidery editing and digitizing apps you can check out also.
+Lastly, if you don’t have a computer, there are many free embroidery editing and digitizing apps you can check out for iPads, tablets, and mobile phones.

 1. Inkscape and Ink/Stitch